Complete Health Indicator Report of Measles Infections

 DefinitionNumber of reported confirmed cases of measles infections in Utah per 100,000 population per year.

-NumeratorNumber of confirmed indigenous measles cases reported in Utah.
+NumeratorNumber of confirmed measles cases reported in Utah.

 DenominatorTotal Utah population per year.

 Why Is This Important?Measles is a highly contagious viral disease that can be particularly serious in infants and adults.
 Although measles usually lasts only one to two weeks, it can cause serious complications such as pneumonia, ear infections, and encephalitis (inflammation of the brain).
 In very young or malnourished patients, blindness can occur.
 Measles is a common and often fatal disease in developing countries.
-The World Health Organization (WHO) reports that in 2015 there were 251,342 reported cases of measles worldwide, with 134,200 deaths.
+The World Health Organization (WHO) reports that even though a safe and cost-effective vaccine is available, in 2017, there were 110,000 measles deaths globally, mostly among children under the age of five.
 Before the measles vaccine was introduced in 1963, more than a half million cases of measles were reported annually in the United States.
 Due to intensive efforts to vaccinate preschool aged children, reported cases of measles have declined rapidly over time.
 The United States has established the goal of eliminating the transmission of endemic measles strains.
-Surveillance data indicates this goal was reached in 2000.

 Healthy People Objective IID-1.4:Reduce measles cases (U.S.-acquired cases)